Dragokillfist/almanac-patches/README.md

 - Q6: How do I obtain Jen’s sigil?

-A: Once you have Kosmos, there is a 1% chance for Jen’s Sigil to appear in an Icon Pack.
-Each time this chance fails, it will increase by 1%.
+A: Once you have Kosmos, there is a 1/100 chance for Jen’s Sigil to appear in an Icon Pack.
+Each time this chance fails, the denominator will be decreased by 1, so the second time you open an icon pack it will be 1/99, the third time 1/98 etc.

 - Q7: How do I get more Icon packs?